marc-f/adamcod.es/_posts/2013-01-15-vagrant-is-easy-chef-is-hard-part2.md

 This may or may not be the _right_ way to do this, but I know it works so it's how I'm going to do it until I find a better way.
 Create a directory in `chef/site-cookbooks` called `apache2`.
 Inside there, create another directory called `recipes`.
 Now add a file called `vhosts.rb` with the content:

+{% highlight ruby linespans %}
 #
 # Cookbook Name:: apache2
 # Recipe:: vhosts
 #
 # Copyright 2012, Adam Brett.
 All Rights Reserved.
 #
 # Unless required by applicable law or agreed to in writing, software
 # distributed under the License is distributed on an "AS IS" BASIS,
 # WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 # See the License for the specific language governing permissions and
 # limitations under the License.
 #
 include_recipe "apache2"

 web_app "example" do
   server_name "www.example.vm"
   server_aliases ["example.vm"]
   allow_override "all"
   docroot "/srv/site/"
 end
+{% endhighlight %}

 Remember how in our `Vagrantfile` we told Vagrant to mount the current directory at `/srv/site`?
 That's so our source code was available in the VM.